chapati/beam-wiki/Core-transaction-elements.md

 * `Timestamp` - 64-bit unsigned integer
 * `Amount` - used to denote the value of a single UTXO.
 64-bit unsigned integer
 * `AmountBig` - used to denote the value of an arbitrary number of UTXOs.
 Consists of 2 64-bit unsigned integer (i.e. equivalent to 128-bit integer)
 * `Difficulty` - 32-bit encoding of a floating-point number.
-8 bits for mantissa, 24 bits for order.
+8 bits for order, 24 bits for mantissa.
 * `Difficulty::Raw` - 256-bit unsigned integer.
 Represents an "unpacked" `Difficulty` on a linear scale.
 Used to represent the chainwork (sum of difficulties).